 The fact that you're attending this course probably means that you've liked what you've seen here at Cornerstone Church.
-This four week course will give you an opportunity to discover a little more of who we are as Cornerstone Church, bearing in mind that who we are is better "caught" than "taught".
+This course will give you an opportunity to discover a little more of who we are as Cornerstone Church, bearing in mind that who we are is better "caught" than "taught".

-Since we have only four weeks to give you an overview of the church, please attend all four sessions.
+Since we only have limited time to give you an overview of the church, please attend all the sessions.
 Our hope is that, once you've completed the course, you will be able to make an informed decision as to whether Cornerstone becomes your church family or not.